Godalming, Surrey> Picture Gallery> Godalming Section> This page

 Rev. Hodgson passed away on 3 Sept 1880 at Brighton "of congestion of the lungs"; he was aged 35[4].
 He was succeeded by Rev. Thomas Ethelbert Page, who had founded Pageites, the boarding house directly opposite Hodgsonites on Hindhead Road[5].
 Rev. Page had been the 6th form master since 1873 and after he retired at the end of 1910 he continued to live in Godalming where he served as an alderman and a Justice of the Peace[6].

-Ernest Edward Bryant took over as head of the house in early 1911, assisted by 33 year old Henry Kemble[7].
-Bryant, a Fellow of Emmanuel College Cambridge where he was a chaplain for about 2 years, had been appointed to the school's staff in 1898; he retired in 1924[8].
+Ernest Edward Bryant took over as head of the house in early 1911, assisted by 33 year old Henry Kemble[8].
+Bryant, a Fellow of Emmanuel College Cambridge where he was a chaplain for about 2 years, had been appointed to the school's staff in 1898; he retired in 1924[9].
 Kemble had joined the staff in 1900; he became a member of Charterhouse O.T.C. and joined the London Regiment, Territorial Force, at the outbreak of the First World War.
-He was awarded both the Military Cross and the D.S.O. but was to die of wounds during the conflict[9].
+He was awarded both the Military Cross and the D.S.O. but was to die of wounds during the conflict[10].
 One of the boarders under Bryant and Kemble's care was Charles Francis Hussey, who was killed in Italy in 1918.
-He was just 19 and had only received his commission in the January of that year[10].
-Both are commemorated in the War Memorial Chapel.
+He was just 19 and had only received his commission in the January of that year[11].
+Both Kemble and Hussey are commemorated in the War Memorial Chapel.
 Between 1910 and 1919 there were 56 boys living at Hodgsonites.
-Few of the school's pupils were day boys - in one quarter there were just 4 in total[11].
+Few of the school's pupils were day boys - in one quarter there were just 4 in total[12].

 Other Charterhouse "outhouses" built in the 19th century